Esperanto vocabulary: Word play

 As in English, some slang is intentionally offensive, such as substituting the suffix -ingo (a sheath) for the feminine -ino in virino (a woman), for viringo, meaning a woman as a receptacle for a man.
-However, such terms are usually coined to translate from English or other languages, and are rarely heard in conversation.
+However, such terms are usually coined to translate from other languages, and are rarely heard in conversation.

 Cultural "in" words

 Esperanto has some slang in the sense of in-group talk as well.
 Some of this is borrowed; for example, fajfi pri io (to whistle about something) means not to care about it, as in German.
 Other expressions deriving from Esperanto history or dealing with specifically Esperantist concerns have arisen over the years.
 A volapukaĵo, for example, is something needlessly incomprehensible, derived from the name of the more complex and less immediately readable constructed language Volapük, which preceded Esperanto by a few years.

 Words and phrases reflect what speakers of a language talk about.
 Tellingly, Esperanto has a slang expression krokodili (to crocodile) for speaking a language other than Esperanto when Esperanto would be more appropriate, such as at an Esperanto convention, whereas there is nothing equivalent in English.